-The underwriter has advised us that it proposes to offer the shares of common stock directly to the public at the public offering price set forth on the cover page of this prospectus supplement, and to selected dealers, which may include the underwriter, at such public offering price less a selling concession not in excess of \$0.05 per share.
-After the offering, the underwriter may change the offering price and other selling terms.
+The representative has advised us that the underwriters propose initially to offer the shares to the public at the public offering price set forth on the cover page of this prospectus and to dealers at that price less a concession not in excess of \$.49 per share.
+The underwriters may allow, and the dealers may reallow, a discount not in excess of \$.10 per share to other dealers.
+After the offering, the public offering price, concession or any other term of the offering may be changed.